w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 ![manage delegation](../assets/democracy/manage-delegation.png)

 When you click on "manage delegation", you would be presented with a pre-populated pop up window with that account's delegation preferences.
+Here, you have an option to undelegate or save the modifications made to the account's delegation preferences.

 ![undelegate](../assets/democracy/undelegate-save.png)